How To Drink Water Safely While Traveling

 Just a few years before this study was published, the World Health Organization, in part out of concern for the quality of drinking water on airplanes, published the Guide to Hygiene and Sanitation in Aviation – not a great sign.

 Water quality in a new city is a roll of the dice

 At this point, the traveler has made it to a new city and is excited to explore.
 Whether this traveler has access to safe water once they disembark depends entirely on the final destination.
-Some cities not only have safe water, but also have access to free, public sparkling water fountains – definitely peak city goals.
+Some cities not only have safe water but also have access to free, public sparkling water fountains — definitely goals.

-Meanwhile, in other cities it’s important to always buy bottled water and sometimes even avoid ice and fruits with edible skins.
-It’s important to note that in some of these cases, the water may be treated and cleaned in accordance with global drinking water standards, but the water quality falls victim to an aging water infrastructure; an issue that even plagues some regions in the US.
-The Cleveland Clinic has a great guide for people who are traveling to less developed regions and might benefit from safety considerations.
+Meanwhile, in other cities, it’s important to always buy bottled water and sometimes even avoid ice and fruits with edible skins.
+In some of these cases, the water may be treated and cleaned in accordance with global drinking water standards, but sometimes the water quality falls victim to aging water infrastructure; an issue that even plagues some regions in the U.S. The Cleveland Clinic has a great guide for people who are traveling to less developed regions and might benefit from safety considerations.

 ways to hydrate safely

 There are two ways to hydrate safely while traveling.
 First, create a separate line item in your travel budget for bottled water, but be careful.
 Bottled water can be good, but regulations vary.
 Doing some research on what kinds of bottled water to buy before embarking on a trip is a crucial step.

 Alternatively, there are a number of portable water bottle filters available.
 Oftentimes, these filters include an activated carbon chamber to pull toxins out of water before they leave the bottle.
 A single purchase of our BPA-free water bottles replaces more than 600 disposable water bottles.